voice-error/CRM-for-Visa-Consultancy/README.md

 2) Create a folder and place them in the same folder
 3) Open cmd(command window) on the folder
 4) Type "py -m venv crmEnv" to create a virtual environment
-5) Move the requirements folder inside the new crmEnv folder (don't close the command window)
-6) type "cd:crmEnv\Scripts\activate"
+5) type "cd:crmEnv\Scripts\activate"
-7) type "pip install requirements"
+6) type "pip install requirements"
-8) After the installation is completed, type "code ."
+7) After the installation is completed, type "code ."
-9) Click on the run.py file and run it.
+8) Click on the run.py file and run it.